 Why Your Routines and Schedules Matter

-If you’re a Baby Sleep Site™ regular, then you probably already know why we think schedules and routines are important.
+If you’re a Baby Sleep Site® regular, you probably already know why we think schedules and routines are important.
 Simply put, babies and toddlers thrive on consistency and predictability.
 Most babies and toddlers like to know exactly what’s happening, and when it’s going to happen.
-And consistency is key when you’re sleep training especially.
+Consistency is key when you’re sleep training especially.
 If you’re working towards helping your baby learn to sleep through the night, or towards helping your toddler overcome her sleep challenges, then having predictable and consistent schedules and routines is a critical component.

-This isn’t to say that routines and schedules are important to every family — they’re not.
+This isn’t to say that routines and schedules are important to every family.
+They’re not.
 Some families are more on-the-fly with their daily activities, and that’s okay!
-But most of the families we work with prefer to stick with consistent daily routines, so for these families, having a babysitter or nanny who doesn’t observe the schedule is a problem.
+But most of the families we work with prefer to stick with consistent daily routines.
+For these families, having a babysitter or nanny who doesn’t observe the schedule is a problem.

 5 Steps To Take When Your Babysitter or Nanny Ignores the Schedule

-If you’re a schedule-oriented parent, yet your child’s babysitter or nanny (and sometimes a spouse, actually) just won’t stick to the routine, what exactly should you do about it?
+If you’re a schedule-oriented parent, yet your child’s babysitter or nanny (and sometimes a spouse) just won’t stick to the routine, what exactly should you do about it?
 Below are 5 steps we suggest taking to solve this problem:

 - Share why consistency in following the schedule is important to you.
 This goes hand-in-hand with the previous point.
 Share with your babysitter or nanny why it’s so important to you that they stick to the schedule.
 Direct them to this site, if necessary! 🙂 If your babysitter or nanny understands the philosophy behind your schedule-oriented approach, he/she may be more likely to “get on board”, and to make consistency a priority each day.

 - Check in regularly, to determine how things are going.
 Once you’ve laid out your schedule for the babysitter or nanny, and explained how and why you want it to be followed closely, you’ll need to follow up.
-Ask questions — what time did lunch happen?
+Ask questions!
+What time did lunch happen?
 Did she go to bed right at 7?
 Did he get 30 minutes of tummy-time before his nap?
 Again, asking these kinds of questions may feel a bit uncomfortable, but it’s important for you to follow through on your expectations.
-Alternatively, consider having your childcare provider fill out a journal that you can review at your convenience.
+Alternatively, consider having your childcare provider fill out a daily log that you can review at your convenience.

 - If all else fails, consider finding a new babysitter or nanny.
-We’re not telling you to fire your childcare provider — that’s your call, not ours!
-But if your babysitter or nanny just won’t stick to the schedule, and if consistency and routine is something that’s really important to you, it might be time to get a different caregiver.
+We’re not telling you to fire your childcare provider.
+That’s your call, not ours!
+But if your babysitter or nanny just won’t stick to the schedule, and if consistency and routines are something that’s really important to you, it might be time to get a different caregiver.
 It may just not be the right “fit.”
 No doubt that your nanny or sitter may have years and years of experience, but you still want someone you can work with long-term.
 Again, not every family will care about consistency in the daily schedule, but if you do, then the person who cares for your baby or toddler each day needs to care about it, too.